-- Design the proposed upgrades for the active transport paths on Summerland Way and Reynolds Road. - Reduce the speed limit on Summerland Way in proximity to Reynolds Road from 80 km/h to 60 km/h. - Prepare an advocacy strategy to plan and construct cycling facilities on Summerland Way. - Seek funding from State and Federal Governments to support regional and local active transport upgrades. - Implement bike paths/shared paths on Summerland Way and Reynolds Road.
+- Design the proposed upgrades for the active transport paths on Summerland Way and Reynolds Road and/or the new internal road network. - Reduce the speed limit on Summerland Way in proximity to Reynolds Road from 80 km/h to 60 km/h. - Prepare an advocacy strategy2 to plan and construct cycling facilities on Summerland Way. - Seek funding from State and Federal Governments to support regional and local active transport upgrades. - Implement bike paths/shared paths on Summerland Way and Reynolds Road.